MerginMaps/docs/src/manage/create-project/index.md

 There are several methods of creating a new <MainPlatformName /> project:
 - If you want to take full advantage of <MainPlatformNameLink />, use [QGIS](#create-a-project-in-qgis) to prepare new projects.
 - [<MobileAppName /> ](#create-a-project-in-mergin-maps-mobile-app) offers the quickest (albeit limited) way of creating a <MainPlatformName /> project.
-- You can also use <AppDomainNameLink />, especially if your project files are already fully prepared and only need uploading.
+- You can also use <DashboardLink />, especially if your project files are already fully prepared and only need uploading.

-If you want to make a copy of your projects or the ones shared with you, you can clone them in [QGIS](./index.md#clone-an-existing-project-in-qgis) or [merginmaps.com](./index.md#clone-an-existing-project-through-merginmaps-com).
+If you want to make a copy of your projects or the ones shared with you, you can clone them in [QGIS](./index.md#clone-an-existing-project-in-qgis) or the [dashboard](#clone-an-existing-project-through-mergin-maps-dashboard).

 :::warning
 When creating a project, keep in mind that its name cannot be changed later.